 As someone who has worked in customer service and hospitality whilst studying, I know that I get a lot of job satisfaction from dealing with people, achieving results and providing a service.
 I had been job searching in hospitality for a number of weeks with no luck.
 The advert for Access Care appeared on my social media and after reading the advert, I knew I had to apply.

 I didn’t know much about Live-in care in Hampshire or a Live-in care recruitment agency, so I had to do some Googling.
 Up until last October, when my grandmother needed care at home, I didn’t realise that live-in care was a possibility.
-I knew about carers that come in once or twice per day, however, live-in carers were something that once I’d thought about it, made a lot of sense.
+I knew about home carers that come in once or twice per day, however, living in carers were something that once I’d thought about it, made a lot of sense.

 The interview process was a surprise to me as it was entirely done online.
 I don’t know what I expected really as it’s unsafe to have one in person, so the only logical option was virtual interviews.
 Despite my surprise, I did well apparently because I got the job!